jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

 I will give a brief introduction which is rather mathematical, feel free to skip it and check the examples.
 You'll find the implementation on my [GitHub](http://github.com/jelle-westra/lagrangian).

-Altough the mathematics might seem a bit intense, we can create such an exteremely powerful framework.
+Although the mathematics might seem a bit intense, we can create such an extremely powerful framework.
 It results us just having to define kinetic and potential energy terms to perform highly accurate simulations of complicated dynamical systems.

 <video
     height="512"